Panticosa

 Panticosa (in Aragonese: Pandicosa) is a municipality located in the province of Huesca, Aragon, Spain.

-During the late 19th century and early 20th century, it was a successful spa town, famous for its pure mountain waters, that supposedly cured everything from liver diseases to herpes.
+During the late 19th century and early 20th century, it was a successful spa town, famous for its pure mountain waters which supposedly cured everything from liver disease to herpes.

-Its Belle Époque spa buildings are well kept and still in use.
+Its Belle Époque spa buildings are well-kept and still in use.

 The first-ever FAI World Paragliding Hike and Fly Championship will take place in Panticosa from June 6 to June 13, 2027.